Real-world comfort is a function of geographic location and building performance.

 - With limited airflow between rooms, how many mini-split heads would it take to achieve comfort?

 2) A Cold Climate Heat Pump in a small home with an open floor plan

 Our second example is a 1,200- 1,500 square-foot, mid-century raised-ranch near Hartford, CT where the design day is 7˚.
-The homeowners got their heat loss down to 40,000 btu after a weatherizaton that is responsible but not a Deep Energy Retrofit (DER).
+The homeowners got their peak load heat loss down to 40,000 btu after a weatherizaton that is responsible but not a Deep Energy Retrofit (DER).
 In this example, the homeowners have reduced their annual heating bill about 20%.
 The home already has a mini-split CCHP, but the electric bills are still high and there are some rooms that never get warm enough—turns out that leaving interior doors open does not adequately move heat into the rooms that don’t have the mini split-air handlers—and “no,” fans won’t be effective at circulating enough air to make those rooms warm.
 Our homeowners are wondering how to increase comfort and lower their annual cost to heat the home.

 As temperatures drop the performance of the heat pump will not keep up with the building’s heat loss.
 (See the short article: At what temperature will a heat pump become ineffective?)
 That’s the balance point at which auxiliary heat is required.
 For those cold days, you have a variety of auxiliary single-room heaters to choose from.
 Depending on the size and layout of your home, you may end up with a mix of supplemental heat options.